D'Arcy J.M. Cain

 The KBD element changes the character rendering of the contents of the element to logically represent text entered as keyboard input.

-The LISTING element defined a separated multi-line set of text to be rendered as it exists in the source document with the same line breaks.
+The PRE element defines a separated multi-line set of text to be rendered as it exists in the source document with the same line breaks and spaces.
+Normal text removes multiple spaces and line breaks in the source.

-The Q element changes the character rendering of the contents of the element to logically represent a short quotation.
+The S element changes the physical rendering of the contents of the element

-The S element changes the physical rendering of the contents of the element to a font with a strikeout line through the letters.
+to a font with a strikeout line through the letters.

 The SAMP element changes the character rendering of the contents of the element to logically represent a sequence of literal characters.